 ANTENA The Boy From Ipanema (1982)

-Years before NOUVELLE VAGUE, French-Belgian combo ANTENA hit upon the idea of merging electronic forms with a samba cocktail style.
+Before NOUVELLE VAGUE, French-Belgian combo ANTENA hit upon the idea of merging electronic forms with a samba cocktail style.
 Released on the prestigious Belgian label Les Disques Du Crépuscule who Foxx contributed ’A Jingle’ for the compilation ‘From Brussels With Love’, he produced their cover of ‘The Boy From Ipanema’, adding robotic textures via The Human Host.
-Much lighter that any of his own work, it was simultaneously quite sinister, making this a unqiue curio in the JOHN FOXX portfolio.
+Much lighter that any of his own work, it was also quite sinister, making this a unqiue curio in the JOHN FOXX portfolio.

 Available on the ANTENA album ‘Camino Del Sol’ via Les Disques du Crépuscule